NeuShore/docs.neushore.dev/docs/Developers/third-party-tos.md

 ---

-- "We", "Us", "Our" refer to BrayanBot Development Team
+- "We", "Us", "Our" refer to Proxima Development Team
 - "You", "Your" refer to the Community Developers
 - "Third Party Developers" refer to any developers who are not in contact with us and have not read this document.